-Start your spring with Lowertown Pop, opening April 15.
+Start your spring with Lowertown Pop, opening April 24.
 Lowertown Pop is a Minnesota Maker market developed to support local artisans and craftspeople.
-The market is held in the Waiting Room at Union Depot and half of your $10 entry fee will benefit River's Edge Academy, a non-profit that challenges students in a small community setting.
+The market is held in the Waiting Room at Union Depot and half of your $10 entry fee will benefit Walk Talk Connect, an organization dedicated to raising awareness of rare brain and spinal cord tumors.

 Como Zoo's Party for the Planet: April 22

 Warm weather means it's time for baseball at the gorgeous CHS Field in Lowertown, home of the St. Paul Saints.
-The season kicks off with the 2017 home opener on May 18.
-Keep an eye out for the start of single-game tickets sales, so you can be sure to catch a glimpse of the action at the field named "Best New Ballpark" in 2015.
+The season kicks off with the 2018 home opener on May 21.
+Snag your single-game tickets to get in on all the fun at the field named "Best New Ballpark" in 2015.

-The cultural and artistic celebrations continue throughout the spring in Saint Paul, and one of the largest festivals to celebrate both is the Flint Hills International Children’s Festival.
+The cultural and artistic celebrations continue throughout the spring in Saint Paul, and one of the largest festivals to celebrate both is the Flint Hills Family Festival.
 In this popular event sponsored by the Ordway, 65,000 people come to celebrate art from every corner of the world, and some of the most imaginative acts from around the globe pass through Saint Paul to perform for the audiences.
-This year’s Flint Hills International Children’s Festival occurs May 30-June 2.
+This year’s Flint Hills International Children’s Festival occurs May 29-June 2.

 Are you looking for some outdoor activities, but you want to avoid crowds?
 We recommend exploring Saint Paul’s 26 miles of riverfront on the Mississippi, which also serves as a national park.
 One of the best ways to see the river is by kayak, so check out Minnesota Adventure Company for urban river tours.
 Then, spend the day hiking, biking or climbing on the bluffs.